perfo4911/pastquestions/README.md

 change the openshift variables to point to your PC before you can get on with it

-use npm istall to install dependencies
+use npm install to install dependencies